maddevsio/mad-telegram-standup-bot/README.md

 - Interns join and leave standup teams on their own (no time from mentors needed)
 - Can adjust to different timezones
 - Detects standups by watching messages with bot tag and defined keywords
+- supports English and Runssian languages.
+To add more, see https://github.com/nicksnyder/go-i18n for language reference

 ## Available commands
 ```